 Lanterns of various shapes and sizes light up places of interest.

-Next up is Halloween and leading the pack is Universal Studios Singapore with its annual Halloween Horror Night, where the attraction is open into the wee hours of the night.
+Next up is Halloween, and Universal Studios Singapore leads the pack with its annual Halloween Horror Night, where the attraction is open into the wee hours of the night.

-Sentosa has its own local version at Fort Siloso, which serves as an even hair-raising experience with its history of being an actual fort during the Second World War.
+Sentosa has its own local version at Fort Siloso, which is an even hair-raising experience with its history of being an actual fort during the Second World War.

 An honorary mention goes to Haw Par Villa, where the dioramas and sculptures creep me out even during the day.